 You can grateful for your salted almonds you were so smart to buy!

 This tip also cuts down the costs that comes along with eating out for every meal.

-Drink A LOT of water
+#6 Drink plenty of water

 You’re moving around doing activities and out in that blasting sun.